grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > Place the battery somewhere where the battery cannot accidentally be contacted or damaged. **DO NOT** place anything on top of the battery.

 > [!IMPORTANT]
 > When disposing of the battery, ensure you are recycling according to local laws.
+See [Environmental Compliance Requirements](surface-environmental-compliance.md#environmental-compliance-requirements) for more details.

 > [!IMPORTANT]
 > The Motherboard and Battery are very sensitive to ESD